Summary in English

 Urban Planning along the Tramway

-- The tram route Lund C - ESS will connect Lund's medieval city center and a completely new city in the North East, Brunnshog.
+- The tram route Lund C - ESS connects Lund's medieval city center and a completely new city in the North East, Brunnshog.

 - The tramway is a spine of The Science Road: all the stops are also vital nodes for urban planning along the way.